 In summary, the distinction between consuming news or conflict impacts how society engages with media and shapes public discourse.
 Audiences should remain vigilant to preserve the integrity of information in an era dominated by sensational headlines.
 For an in-depth perspective, visit consuming news or conflict.

-Josh Shear - A 2023 Pew Research Center survey found that 65% of Americans now distrust algorithmically curated content, yet…
+Josh Shear - A comprehensive analysis by the Pew Research Center reveals that 64% of Americans now believe social media…

 This website uses cookies.